rmrector/script.artwork.beef/src/content/usage/fromfiles.md

 ### Movie collection artwork

-Movie collection artwork can be pulled from a central directory (configured in the add-on settings) containing artwork named in a similar fashion to the second option above.
+Movie collection artwork can be pulled from a central directory (configured in the add-on settings) containing artwork named in a similar fashion to both options above.
-Movie collections generally don't have an individual file nor folder they can call their own, so instead use the set's name as the directory name.
+Movie collections may not have a folder they can call their own, so instead use the set's name as the directory name.

 A few specific examples are

+- `... /[central movie set info directory]/Movie Collection Name-poster.jpg`
+- `... /[central movie set info directory]/Movie Collection Name-fanart.jpg`
+- `... /[central movie set info directory]/Movie Collection Name-fanart1.jpg`
+- `... /[central movie set info directory]/Movie Collection Name-clearlogo.png`

+or

 - `... /[central movie set info directory]/Movie Collection Name/poster.jpg`
 - `... /[central movie set info directory]/Movie Collection Name/fanart.jpg`
 - `... /[central movie set info directory]/Movie Collection Name/fanart1.jpg`
 - `... /[central movie set info directory]/Movie Collection Name/clearlogo.png`

+Artwork Beef can also be configured to pull collection artwork from a parent directory of movies, if that directory name exactly matches the cleaned collection name, with artwork named `[art type].[ext]`.

 ### Music artwork